kidpixo/leaflet-test/README.md

 - `?zoom=18` — set map zoom

 ### Context (Where/When)
-- Use this project when you need to visualize large geospatial rasters (COG/GeoTIFF) interactively in the browser.
+- Use this project to visualize any set of georeferenced rasters and overlays in Leaflet.
-- Integrates with any static or Python HTTP server supporting Range requests.
+- Adaptable to any static or Python HTTP server supporting Range requests.
 - Easily extendable: add new layers, markers, or controls by editing `LAYER_CONFIG` and `myscript.js`.
 - URL-driven configuration is ideal for sharing specific map views or embedding in other web apps.

 ---

-## Project Structure
+## Progressive Disclosure: Project Structure

 - `map.html` — Main HTML entry point, includes all CSS/JS dependencies and the map container.
 - `myscript.js` — Core logic for map creation, layer management, URL parsing, and UI controls.